ecalow-04/currency-converter-tech-test/README.md

 includes checking for type, setting the field to be required, minimum value can only be 0 and a regex test for checking if the value has more than 2 decimal places.

+## Redux

+Before creating this app, I used the old way of redux state management, but I read that Redux Toolkit is now the favoured way of handling state, so I decided to pick it up and it was actually quite simple to implement when you have previous knowledge of using redux as it essentially just reduces how much code you have to write yourself and in my opinion becomes easier to understand what is going on.

 ## Testing

 Run: